Risk-Free Course Enrollment (30-Day Purchase Refund Window)

 PsychMaven is responsible for all aspects for this program.

-*PsychMaven has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP) for both Live/Real Time and Home Study continuing education (CE) Programs.
-ACEP No.6624.
-This program is designed to meet the standards of NBCC content areas no.1 (Counseling Theory/Practice and the Counseling Relationship).
-PsychMaven is solely responsible for all aspects of this program.
+*PsychMaven has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP)- ACEP No.6624.
+Programs that do not qualify for NBCC credit are clearly identified.
+PsychMaven is solely responsible for all aspects of the programs.
+PsychMaven is approved for both Live/Real Time and Home Study continuing education (CE) programs.
+This program is designed to meet the standards of NBCC content areas No.1 (Counseling Theory/Practice and the Counseling Relationship).

 *PsychMaven is a Licensed Social Worker Continuing Education Provider under the Texas State Board for Social Worker Examiners (Provider No. 7751).
 PsychMaven may provide continuing education to Social Workers certified and/or licensed in that state, and in other states/jurisdictions that accept the Continuing Education (CE) approval of other state Social Work boards.
 Please contact your state licensing board if you have questions about the acceptability of continuing education (CE) hours.